Ali bin Abdullah Al Thani: Early life and reign

 Sheikh Ali bin Abdullah Al Thani was born on 25 June 1895, in Doha.
 His father was Sheikh Abdullah bin Jassim Al Thani.
 He had a younger brother, Sheikh Hamad bin Abdullah Al Thani, and a half brother, Sheikh Hassan bin Abdullah Al Thani.

-He became the emir of Qatar on 20 August 1949.
+He became the emir of Qatar on 20 August 1949, after his father retired due to poor physical health.
+According to the US Consul in Dhahran, M. R. Rutherford, in a 1950 report on the prominent personalities of Qatar, he wrote "I am not in position to remark extensively upon the character of Sheikh Ali bin Abdullah Al Thani; his reputation as a tough is well established."
+He went on to further state, that he displayed a remarkable lack of interest in the outside world and even in his own immediate surroundings.
+Among the close early confidant of the sheikh were Saleh Al Mana and several members of the Darwish family.

 He is also known as the first emir of Qatar to have visited other countries abroad.
 His reign also saw emphasis on education and infrastructure.
-After his abdication, he lived a few years in Qatar during which he was very sociable in befriending many Muslim scholars.
+After his abdication, he lived in Qatar for a few years during which he was very sociable and befriended many Muslim scholars.